 Keeping Cats And Tortoises

-Likewise, tortoises are likely to ignore the cat, but they may also be aggressive or curious.
-To keep the tortoise from chasing your cat, stay within reach of it.
-You can pick the tortoise up or reposition it before it can create a fight.
+Likewise, a tortoise is likely to ignore a cat but may act aggressively or with curiosity.
+To keep the tortoise from chasing your cat, stay within reach so that you can pick the tortoise up and reposition it.

-This is especially true if either the cat or the tortoise is a juvenile.
-Kittens are more likely to play with a tortoise, and juvenile tortoises are more likely to be hurt by adult cats.
+Kittens are more likely to play with tortoises, and juveniles are more likely to be hurt by adult cats.

 Cat Proof Your Tortoise Tank

 - Have a tank lid: You can buy reptile tanks with pre-made covers or create your own using opaque materials.
-These will not let UVB light through, but they also won’t leave your tortoise in darkness.
+These won’t let UVB light through, but they won’t leave your tortoise in darkness.

-- Secure the enclosure: The cat will undoubtedly try to jump on and play around on the tank.
-Just in case, be sure to place it against a wall and secure any openings with clamps.
+- Secure the enclosure: The cat will undoubtedly try to jump on the tank as it’s warm.
+So, place it against a wall and secure any openings with clamps.

-- Place it out of reach: Cats are agile, and it can stress your tortoise to see the pet always climbing around, just out of reach.
-Try placing the tank in a room your feline can’t access.
+- Place it out of reach: Cats are agile, and it can stress your tortoise to see a cat always climbing around, just out of reach.
+Put the tank in a room that your cat can’t access.

-- Add deterrents: You can train a cat to stay away from the enclosure, but you may also need deterrents.
-Smell-based ones include diluted essential oils like citrus, mint, and menthol.
+- Add deterrents: Smell-based deterrents include diluted essential oils like citrus, mint, and menthol.

 - Set up irritants: Like the essential oil, you can deter cats by placing foil or sandpaper on surfaces near the enclosure.
-This will not hurt your cat but will make it think twice about approaching.
+This won’t harm your cat but it’ll make it think twice about approaching.

-This will ensure the cat gives your tortoise some breathing room, so they can both stay calm and happy.
-These two animals are likely to ignore each other and live happily in the same home.
-As long as you don’t leave them unsupervised, especially in the early weeks, cats and tortoises will get along OK.
+These measures will ensure the cat gives your tortoise some breathing space.
+Once cats and tortoises get to know each other, they’re likely to ignore each other and live happily in the same home.
+As long as you don’t leave them unsupervised, especially in the early weeks, you’re unlikely to encounter any issues.